OWASP/www-project-developer-guide/draft/14-checklist/06-digital-identity.md

 Session management is a process by which a server maintains the state of the users authentication so that the user may continue to use the system without re-authenticating.

-Refer to proactive control '[C6: Implement Digital Identity][control6]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.
+Refer to proactive control [C6: Implement Digital Identity][control6] for more context from the OWASP Top 10 Proactive Controls project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### Authentication